spicata/obsidiannotes-v.2/content/Comp Sci 1.md

 ANOTHER BENEFIT is that MULTIPLE PROGRAMERS can work on SEPARATE PROGRAMS!!!!!

-you have people working on specific module, and then one pesroin working on the main moduile
+you have people working on specific module, and then one person working on the main moduile

 this allows MORE ORGANISATION